sarvex/magisk-files/note.md

 **Welcome to Magisk Delta - the unofficial third-party Magisk with extra feature.
 Please uninstall Magisk Delta if you don't trust it**

-## 22790980-delta
+## 80855189-delta

-- SuList allows to be enabled when Zygisk is enabled
+- [Zygisk] Introduce new way to load Zygisk
+- [Zygisk] Hide magisk modules from maps
+- [SuList] Introduce Zygisk-SuList

+If you like my work, you can donate me at [PayPal/HuskyDG](http://paypal.me/huskydg)

 ### Diffs to 25.2-delta-6